AswinBarath/AswinBarath/README - v3.md

 # About Me

-## 👨‍💻 I'm an aspiring Software Engineer specializing in web development.
+## 👨‍💻 I'm an Aspiring Software Engineer

-## 🚀 I'm proficient at diverse technical roles such as
+## 🚀 Proficient at diverse technical roles

 ### Web developer (full-stack)